MultifactorLab/multifactor-selfservice-portal/README.md

 - Supports Active Directory and other ldap directories.

 The portal is designed to be installed and operated within the corporate network perimeter.
+> :warning: The Linux version of the MultiFactor SelfService Portal does not support Cyrillic passwords.

 ## First Steps